Getting Started#

 Q_ROM = rom.predict(q0, t, method="BDF", max_step=dt)

-# Compute the relative error of the ROM simulation.
+# Compute the relative error of the ROM solution.

 opinf.post.frobenius_error(Q, Q_ROM)[1]